 “Ready-made cakes” sold in practical and hygienic multi-packs, offer consumers a rich selection of recipes, ranging from the most elegant classic cakes to the simpler, more genuine ones known in Italy as “torte della nonna” (grandma’s cakes).
 A quality choice for breakfast or a snack.

-Temperature-Controlled Sweet Rolls and Cakes
+Temperature-Controlled Brioche and Cakes

-In terms of size and prospects, the most interesting innovative segment in the sweet baked goods sector is that of sweet rolls and cakes that can be stored in temperature-controlled storage units.
+In terms of size and prospects, the most interesting innovative segment in the sweet baked goods sector is that of brioche and cakes that can be stored in temperature-controlled storage units.
 The main characteristic of these products, mainly intended for the catering industry (restaurants and bars), is that their freshness remains unaltered thanks to storage at a constant temperature of -20 °C.

 Over the last few decades, the technological processes used in the production of biscuits have changed, especially as regards automation and safety: human intervention is minimal, while the good hygiene practices within the production line and the choice of raw materials guarantees the safety of the product.